ADVERTISEMENT

 In ’78 Stiff Records were “the” label of the moment having the year before released the classic Damned debut album “Damned Damned Damned”.

-Stiff also signed and released plenty of ‘stiffs’ (ie flops), but who cares, they were having a go.
+Stiff also signed and released plenty of ‘stiffs’ (ie flops).
 A few to mention were The Yachts, (sank without trace), Any Trouble, (didn’t cause any), Plummet Airlines,(never took off), The Feelies, (nobody felt them), and comedy rock band, Alberto y Lost Trios Paranoias, (who were very good).
 But they also sold a million copies of ‘Hit Me With Your Rhythm Stick’ by Ian Dury, signed Madness under the noses of all the majors, launched Devo in the UK, discovered Kirsty MacColl, had a Top 5 hit with Lene Lovich, and invented music videos with their groundbreaking clips for Madness.

 Later in life I was lucky enough to spend a day with Dave Robinson, through a friend of mine.
 This was in London in 1996.
-Dave had a new label and was releasing a single by some group (who I can’t remember the name of), but who ever they were, they had recorded a stonking version of the old Trammps soul classic “Disco Inferno”.
+Dave had a new label and was releasing a single by some group (who I can’t remember their name), they had recorded a stonking version of the old Trammps soul classic “Disco Inferno”.
 And, fair play to Robinson, it sounded great.
-I know this because during the day, we were transported around London in Dave’s stretch Mercedes Benz that he had somehow purchased from a former official at the British Embassy.
+I know this because, during the day, we were transported around London in Dave’s stretch Mercedes Benz that he had somehow purchased from a former official at the British Embassy.
 It was a luxury motor when new, but now, at 20 years old, was in need of a little TLC.
 Anyway, Dave was so proud of his forthcoming hit single he wanted everyone and anyone to sample its delights.
-He did this by playing it (on cassette) at full volume on the limo’s stereo with all windows down, and both sunroofs open, (I told you this was a stretch limo).
-As we pulled up at traffic lights Dave would look round for the expression on the drivers face who was next to us shouting – what do you think, do you like it?
+He did this by playing it (on cassette) at full volume on the limo’s stereo with all windows down, and both sunroofs open.
+As we pulled up at traffic lights Dave would look around for the expression on the driver’s face who was next to us shouting – what do you think, do you like it?
 The response of course was always a frightened thumbs up and a quick get-away.

 The single was later released and yes, you guessed, was a complete stiff.
 But it didn’t matter, it was probably someone else’s money, and everyone involved had a great time.